v-research/edu/cybersecurity_2022/README-2.md

 We can now send this `access_token` along with any request to the services that we'll create on `localhost:3000`, to allow our backend application (i.e. the implementation of the services) to provide responses for the specific user who is doing the requests.

 WARNING!
-Do not post your access token, I'm doing it just because it is already expired and I'm doing it on a test application that has been build only for this course.
+Do not post your access token, I'm doing it just because it is already expired and I'm doing it on a test application that has been built only for this course.

 ## Lesson 3 - Authenticated API with JWT Tokens
 We now create a service that only accepts authenticated requests.
 We follow the Auth0.com guide in the quickstart from [here](https://auth0.com/docs/quickstart/spa/vanillajs/02-calling-an-api#test-the-api).
-The code is available in the branc `api` of the YALS repository:
+The code is available in the branch `api` of the YALS repository:

 ```
 git clone git@github.com:rocchettomarco/yals